Catlike Coding

 Screen Tiles

-To work with the screen-space tiles we have to know both how many there are how to convert from screen UV to tile coordinates, in both dimensions.
+To work with the screen-space tiles we have to know both how many there are and how to convert from screen UV to tile coordinates, in both dimensions.
 Add 2D fields for this data.
 Then the tile count is equal to the product of the amount of tiles in both dimensions.

 Vector2 screenUVToTileCoordinates;